Black Dirt Region: History

-They eventually began growing the pungent, highly prized black-dirt onion on the land, taking advantage of the relative proximity of New York City as a market.
-By the late 20th century the region was producing an average of 30,000 lb/acre.
-Today, due to changing popular tastes in onions and different economic realities, that staple is not as profitable as it was, and farmers in the region have been diversifying their crops to include lettuce, radish, potatoes, tomatoes, carrots, and, increasingly, sod, hemp and cannabis.
-Hemp can be seen growing robustly near the villages of Florida and Warwick, and large cannabis cultivation facilities are now operating at the site of the former Mid-Orange Correctional Facility.
-Development of the farmland is considered unlikely since the soil is very poor for building.
+They eventually began growing the pungent, highly prized black dirt onion on the land, taking advantage of the relative proximity of New York City as a market.
+By the late 20th century, the region produced an average of 30,000 lb/acre.
+Today, due to changing popular tastes in onions and different economic realities, that staple is not as profitable as it was.
+Farmers in the region have been diversifying their crops to include lettuce, radish, potatoes, tomatoes, carrots, and, increasingly, sod, hemp, and cannabis.
+Hemp can be seen thriving near the villages of Florida and Warwick, and extensive cannabis cultivation facilities are now operating at the site of the former Mid-Orange Correctional Facility.
+Development of the farmland is considered unlikely since the soil is inferior for building.